Bio-Prime/documentation/docs/index.md

 Primers can be sorted based on certain traits by clicking on the "View columns" button on the top right and checking off the boxes with desired traits, then clicking the name of the trait on top of each column to sort based on ascending order and double clicking for the descending order.

 ![sort2](./sort2.png)

+When checking off the boxes, the user can also use the option of "select all" to see all the data at the same time.

 ![viewcolumns](./viewcolumns.png)